66Origin/node-necs/doc/doc.md

 If not components are given, it will return `true`.

 This function will also return `true` if you give a super class of an installed component.
-You can by example have `ADrawableComponent` which is abstract and many implementations: `SpriteComponent`, `TextComponent`, ...
+You can by example have `ADrawableComponent` which is inherited by `SpriteComponent`, `TextComponent`, ...

 **Kind**: instance method of [<code>Entity</code>](#Entity)